TheArkive/ahk-pi/README.md

 * Writes `InstallDir` and `Version` registry entries in `HKEY_LOCAL_MACHINE/Software/AutoHotkey`.
 * Checks for updates when prompted, or does so automatially if enabled.
 * Displays the latest versions of AHK v1 and v2 (with internet connection of course).
+* Displays currently active version of AHK.
+* Easy access to edit templates for new AutoHotkey.ahk files with Context Menu > New > ...
+* Provides links to AHK v1 and v2 download pages / version archives.
 * Allows you to invoke `WindowSpy.ahk`, `help file`, and opt to Uninstall all traces of AHK in the registry.

-* Easy access to edit templates for new AutoHotkey.ahk files with Context Menu > New > ...
+If you installed with a setup exe, then `HKEY_LOCAL_MACHINE/Software/AutoHotkey` may not be removable until after you uninstall it first.

 ## What this does NOT do...